Selection of Projects

 Client: The Pacific Regional Infrastructure Facility (PRIF)

-In 2025 I led the development of an aligned approach for planning and implementing measures to safeguard against the risk of ‘sexual exploitation, abuse and harassment’ (SEAH).
-This approach was developed in collaboration with a technical working group and i) aligned with the PSEAH approaches of PRIF partners (6 donors and 2 multilateral banks). ii) integrated international good practice (CAPSEAH, IFC etc) and iii) was relevant to the contexts of delivering infrastructure in Pacific Island Countries.
+In 2025 I developed an aligned approach for planning and implementing measures to safeguard against the risk of sexual exploitation, abuse and harassment (SEAH).
+This approach was developed in collaboration with a technical working group and i) aligned with the PSEAH approaches of PRIF partners (6 donors and 2 multilateral banks), ii) anchored in international good practice (CAPSEAH, IFC etc) and iii) relevant to the national, cultural and operational contexts of delivering infrastructure in Pacific Island Countries.
 The approach was socialized through a guidance note, a series of interactive presentations and a train the trainer approach.

 Good Practice Infrastructure Projects (GPIPs)